fourmolu/fourmolu/web/site/pages/config/import-grouping.md

 Predefined matchers:

+- `match: all`: matches all modules
-- `cabal: local-modules`: matches modules defined in the current Cabal project
+- `match: local-modules`: matches modules defined in the current Cabal project
 - `glob: pattern`: matches modules matching the provided `pattern`. `*` can be any character on the same module level. `**` can be any character and can span multiple module levels.

 Here's a sample configuration: